Interdisciplinary initiative committed to enhancing livable conditions

 EPIDERMITECTURE

 What happens when we question what the outside of a building needs to look like and why?
 And how might this deepen our understanding of what grows on the surface?
+This essay examines the microbial layer on architectural facades to address the influences of our interaction with and perception of the urban environment.

 Read full article here